cloudinary/cloudinary_sfcc_pwa-kit/README.md

 This configuration system allows you to do the following:

-- Each developer can have their own configuration, connection to their own Commerce API sandboxes.
+- Each developer can have their own configuration, and connection to their own Commerce API sandboxes.
-- Deploy a single codebase application to multiple environments with their own specific configurations (Multiple B2C Site with Different Domains).
+- Deploy a single codebase application to multiple environments with their own specific configurations (multiple B2C sites with different domains).

 ### Customize URLs

 You can customize how storefront URLs are formatted in `config/default.js`.
-The Retail React App allows you to configure site or locale references (ids or aliases) to be in the path or a query parameter.
+The Retail React App allows you to configure site or locale references (IDs or aliases) to be in the path or a query parameter.
 You can also not have them in the URL altogether.

 ```js
 // config/default.js